vebnz/oddit/README.md

 # Oddit

-Oddit stands for "Odd IT Jobs"
+Oddit stands for "Odd IT Jobs".

 Here's a screenshot of our first alpha version:
 ![oddit alpha screenshot](http://i.imgur.com/LPqr8.png)